vanshikagarg18/Sentiment-Marker/README.md

 # Sentiment Marker

 ## Overwiew
-The Sentiment Detector is a simple graphical user interface (GUI) application built using Python's tkinter library and the vaderSentiment package.
-It allows users to input a sentence and analyze the sentiment by displaying the results in terms of positive, negative, neutral percentages, and an overall sentiment rating.
+The Sentiment Marker is a web-based sentiment analysis tool built using Gradio and VADER Sentiment Analysis.
+It allows users to input text and instantly analyze its sentiment.

-VADER is specifically tuned for sentiments expressed in social media and performs well with short, informal text and has an accuracy rate of around 90% for social media texts.
-For other types of text, such as news articles or formal documents, VADER's accuracy might be lower, around 70-80%
+VADER (Valence Aware Dictionary and sEntiment Reasoner) is specifically designed for social media and short-form text, achieving around 90% accuracy for such content.
+For news articles or formal documents, accuracy may range between 70-80%.

 ## Features
 - Input Text Area: A space where users can enter the sentence they wish to analyze.